saviogl/saviogl.github.io/about.md

 During that time I got an internship at [Accenture](https://www.accenture.com) where I could work my way up and by the time I left, 5 years later, I was a Senior Software Engineer and Team Leader.

-With the rise of mobile development, web applications and StartUp culture I felt drawn to this new world and wanted to be part of it.
-To achieve that I co-founded two tech companies: [Brick](http://www.bricksoftwares.com) - a company that helps other companies grow their business through the Internet, and Cient - an online marketplace for online live sessions.
+With the rise of mobile development, web applications and startup culture I felt drawn to this new world and wanted to be part of it.
+To achieve that I co-founded two tech companies: [Brick](http://www.bricksoftwares.com) - a company that helps other companies grow their business through the internet, and Cient - an online marketplace for online live sessions.
 In both I was in charge of the back end development, and server infrastructure.

 Feeling the need to face new challenges and explore the latest technologies in the area I joined Comunidade de Práticas.

-Get in touch with me by [email](mailto:saviogl@gmail.com).
+To get in touch feel free to send me an [email](mailto:saviogl@gmail.com).

 {% include footer.html %}